Kraymer/F-dotfiles/README.md

 ### Multi-platforms paths

-**Where to save a file that is installed at different locations depending on the OS ?**

 For example, let's say_ you want to store one config file as `~/.config/myapp/spam.conf` on Linux and as `~/Library/myapp/spam.conf` on macOS.

 Put the shared part of filepaths in a shared subpackage : `myapp/_common/myapp/spam.conf`